Fear in the Night (1972 film): Release

-Fear in the Night was released in the United Kingdom on 9 July 1972, shown as a double bill with Straight on Till Morning, another Hammer film with similar themes.
+Fear in the Night was released in the United Kingdom at select on cinemas on 2 July 1972, expanding the following week on 9 July 1972.
+It was shown as a double bill with Straight on Till Morning, another Hammer film with similar themes.
 The films were shown in cinemas as a double feature titled "Women in Fear."
 Executive Michael Carreras at Hammer studios conceived the pairing as a marketing tool, stating: "My original concept was to have two properties by the same author on a central theme, being made into two films both directed by the same person."

 The film later premiered as a double bill with the Hammer film Demons of the Mind in the United States on 18 October 1972, in conjunction with the Halloween season.

 Home media

 The film was released on VHS in the United States by Thorn EMI home video, later receiving a VHS release through Republic Pictures in 1998.
 It was released for the first time on DVD in North America on 8 October 2002 by Anchor Bay Entertainment as part of their "Hammer Collection" series.
 It was later released in the United Kingdom on DVD by Studio Canal on 15 January 2007.

-On 30 October 2017, Studio Canal released a Blu-ray edition in the United Kingdom.
+On 30 October 2017, StudioCanal released a Blu-ray edition in the United Kingdom.
 Scream Factory announced in 2019 that they will be releasing a Blu-ray edition in North America on 27 August 2019.

+In 2026, Severin Films announced a forthcoming 4K UHD Blu-ray release of the film as part of a box set of Sangster-directed Hammer films.